 - High-end | Alte Villa Gästehaus | Lüderitz Nest Hotel |

 Day 4.
 Luderitz & Kolmanskop

 Luderitz is not the most beautiful town in Namibia but there are some interesting things to do here, worth stopping for a day.
-The main things to see in Luderitz are the ghost town of Kolmanskop, Diaz point with the lighthouse and a seal colony, Grosse Bucht where you can see flamingos and pelicans, and Shark Island, an ex-concentration camp.
-You can find more information about the town in our things to do in Luderitz post.
-The town has a couple of nice coffee shops and restaurants where you can have lunch, dinner or breakfast.
+The main things to see in Luderitz are the ghost town of Kolmanskop, Diaz Point with the lighthouse and a seal colony, Grosse Bucht where you can see flamingos and pelicans, and Shark Island, an ex-concentration camp.
+We have a detailed post on things to do in Luderitz.
+The town has a couple of nice coffee shops and restaurants where you can have lunch, dinner, or breakfast.

-Kolmanskop is probably the main sight that attracts tourists to Luderitz.
-If you come this way it’s definitely worth visiting.
+Kolmanskop is one of the main reasons tourists visit Luderitz.
+If you come this way it’s worth visiting.
 I’d recommend going there in the morning before it gets too hot.
-Entrance fee N$75/US$5.

 There are a couple of supermarkets in Luderitz where you can stock food and water for the next couple of days.
 Don’t forget to stock your food and water supplies here.